Old Pueblo Community Services

 Competitive Salary , Employer Subsidized Health Insurance for Employee and Family, Employer Matching 401 (k) plan (after 1 year), Employer Subsidized Dental Plan and Vision Plan, Paid life insurance, Employer Paid Training, 136 Hours Paid Time Off (PTO) Per Year

 Selected by the Tucson Metro Chamber of Commerce as the best non-profit for Workforce Development in 2019, and Outstanding Non-profit in 2014.

 Duties and Responsibilities:

-- Interview clients to define level of need: personal and family reunification, finances, employment, food, clothing, housing, and substance abuse issues to determine nature and degree of problem.
-Work closely with program therapists.
+- Interview clients to define level of need: personal and family reunification, finances, budgeting, employment coaching, food, clothing, housing, and substance abuse issues to determine nature and degree of problem.

 - Refer clients to mainstream services and other service organizations as needed.

-- Attend Old Pueblo Community Services weekly staff meetings, and meet with Supervisory staff as required.
+- Attend OPCS staff meetings, trainings, and meet with Supervisory staff as required.

 Skill / Requirements